Prasanna-kumar7/Pk_Anime/README.md

-This is a simple web app developed to search anime search anime name and it will show related images and titles It is Developed using React
+# This is a simple web app developed to search anime

+Search anime name and it will show related images and titles

+It is Developed using React

-Fetching the API using Async and Await and Fetch Function
+Fetching the API using Async/Await and Fetch Function